 Editor’s Note: This is the fifth post in a series of poems about the immigrant experience in America.
 Our late Managing Editor, Okla Elliott, featured Bunkong Tuon’s work on As It Ought To Be back in January of 2017.
 Okla was particularly concerned about the anti-immigration rhetoric heating up in America and he hoped to showcase the voices of immigrants on our site.
 In honor of Okla’s memory, Tuon has allowed us to feature more of his poetry about his experience as an immigrant from Cambodia in the United States.
+You can find the full series of poems at the end of this page.

 Lies I Told about Father